stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

    pseudo-random number generator.
 It will not generate values in the full 64bit range, nor is it safe to use in cryptographic applications.
 It is sufficient for our purposes in this chapter, however.
-Note also, that we could replace `rnd` with a strong generator, without any change to the functions you will implement as part of this exercise.
+Note also, that we could replace `rnd` with a stronger generator without any changes to the functions you will implement as part of this exercise.

    1. Implement `bits64` in terms of `rnd`.
-Make sure the state is properly updated, otherwise this won't work:
+Make sure the state is properly updated, otherwise this won't behave as expected.

       ```idris
       bits64 : Gen Bits64